bherbst/bryanherbst.com/_posts/2020-05-04-bottom-sheet-corners.md

  * `ThemeOverlay.Demo.BottomSheetDialog` then defines a `bottomSheetStyle` attribute, which specifies the style to apply to the bottom sheet.
 Behind the scenes this is actually applied to a `FrameLayout` which then gets attached to a `BottomSheetBehavior`.
   * Finally `Widget.Demo.BottomSheet` specifies the `shapeAppearanceOverlay` that defines the shape of our bottom sheets.

 The use of `shapeApperanceOverlay` here when the Material Design Components library also defines a `shapeAppearance` attribute can be confusing!
-Here's the difference: `shapeAppearance` should be a reference to a theme attribute (generally one of the sizes mentioned above, such as `shapeAppearanceLargeComponent`), but `shapeAppearanceOverlay` will directly reference a style that overrides the default provided by the `shapeAppearance`.
+Here's the difference:
+ * `shapeAppearance` should be a reference to a theme attribute (generally one of the sizes mentioned above, such as `shapeAppearanceLargeComponent`)
+* `shapeAppearanceOverlay` should directly reference a style that overrides the default provided by the `shapeAppearance`.
 In other words, use `shapeAppearance` if you want to set a widget's small/medium/large shape bucket, and `shapeAppearanceOverlay` if you want to override that bucket.

 #### Shaping a single bottom sheet

 We can also shape individual bottom sheets!
-First we neeed to define a theme overlay just like we did before:
+First we need to define a theme overlay like we did before:

 {% highlight xml %}
 <style